 The Tchaikovsky Academic Opera & Ballet Theater in Perm, Russia

-The project to design the core gallery spaces for the new Academy Museum of Motion Pictures was an unprecedented experiment in multilayered storytelling.
-Drawing from the Academy of Motion Picture Arts and Sciences’ vast archives and collection, the museum not only explores the art and history of film, but also the science and technology of movie making, and ultimately what it means to watch and be absorbed in the world of a movie – the elusive experience of cinema.
+The project to design the core gallery spaces for the new Academy Museum of Motion Pictures Arts and Sciences was an unprecedented experiment in multilayered storytelling.
+Drawing from a vast archive and object collection, the museum not only explores the art and history of film, but also the science and technology of movie making, and ultimately what it means to watch and be absorbed in the world of a movie – the elusive experience of cinema.

 The museum is based in the former May Company department store building on Wilshire Boulevard, a historic Streamline Moderne structure dating from 1939.
 The restoration and expansion of the building was led by Renzo Piano Building Workshop with executive architect Gensler, and WHY was commissioned to design three floors of the museum’s core exhibition: Stories of Cinema.
 Our task was to translate the curators’ vision into a powerful visitor experience that communicates the craft and cultural impact of movies, revealing the dynamism and multiplicity of an ever-changing artistic medium.